hlts2/gworker/README.md

     time.Sleep(time.Second * 10)

-    // Scale up the number of workers d.UpScale(100)
+    // Scale up the number of worker. d.UpScale(100)

 FINISH_ALL_JOB: